 The injections discussed in the main text of this paper were performed considering an optimal source inclination with respect to the ET detector $(\iota = 0)$ and an optimal sky location, with a right ascension of 2.9109 rad and a declination of 0.7627 rad.
 Therefore, the results represent the best-case scenario for a given source distance.
 However, in reality the source can be anywhere in the sky and have an arbitrary declination.
 Hence, the effective distance to the source can be actually larger.
 This possibility is briefly discussed in this appendix.

 In Table~\ref{table:non_opt} we report the value of the overlap function for the fundamental quadrupolar frequency peaks for a source at a distance $D = 150$ Mpc and for different combinations of sky locations and inclinations.
-We only consider the hybrid version of the {\tt HShen} EoS as this is the one yielding the best detectability prospects in the optimal case.
-The non-optimal inclination is set to $\iota = 0.5585$ rad and the right ascension and declination in the sky for a representative non-optimal case are chosen to be 3.4462 rad and 0.45 rad, respectively.
+We consider only the hybrid version of the {\tt HShen} EOS as this is the one yielding the best detectability prospects in the optimal case.
+The nonoptimal inclination is set to $\iota = 0.5585$ rad and the right ascension and declination in the sky for a representative nonoptimal case are chosen to be 3.4462 and 0.45 rad, respectively.
 As expected, the overlap function decreases with respect to the optimal case.
 The lowest values found are $78.5 \%$ (with respect to the optimal case) and $87.2\%$ for the $f_{2,i}$ and $f_2$ modes, respectively.
-Therefore, for signals coming from a non-optimal sky location and/or from a source with a non-optimal inclination, the effective distance will not be much larger than the optimal case.
+Therefore, for signals coming from a nonoptimal sky location and/or from a source with a nonoptimal inclination, the effective distance will not be much larger than the optimal case.
 Furthermore, we note that the effect of the actual sky position of the source will become less of a concern if a network of detectors built in different locations is used.